Getting your Trinity Audio player ready...

 The US Navy has under 300 ships and under 300 admirals.
 The ratio of one admiral to one ship seems absurd but of the hundreds of admirals in the Navy, few actually command ships.

-While Rick Levine’s admiralty was particularly absurd, there are four rear admirals commanding the Navy medical corps, including a rear admiral in command of the US Navy Dental Corps and another rear admiral who serves as the chief of the nursing corps along with four more rear admirals in the reserves.
+There are four rear admirals commanding the Navy medical corps, including a rear admiral in command of the US Navy Dental Corps and another rear admiral who serves as the chief of the nursing corps along with four more rear admirals in the reserves.
 (Not counting the president’s doctor who is also a rear admiral.)

 The JAG corps, made famous by a CBS TV show which gave people a very wrong impression of the actual JAG workday and armaments, has four rear admirals.
 This sort of thing adds up.